Baked Parmesan Chicken Goujons

 1/2 tsp Freshly Ground Black Pepper

-100g/4oz Plain White Flour – alternatively, for gluten free, use the same weight of cornflour/corn starch.
+100g/4oz Plain White Flour – alternatively, for gluten free, use the same weight of gf flour or cornflour/corn starch.

 2 Large Free Range Eggs